Tips for planning a family road trip to the UK.

 2. Have a plan

-At this stage, you should be able to make some kind of approximate plan for your trip to the UK.
+At this stage, you should be able to make some kind of rough plan for your trip to the UK.
 An extensive road network means that route planning should be easy and can even be very exciting.
-Get your children involved by asking them to highlight your route on the map.
-If you want to see places that are far from each other - for example, the Lake District, Loch Ness and Snowdonia - then only with some planning you can decide whether this is possible.
+Get the kids involved by asking them to highlight your route on the map.
+If you want to see places that are far apart - for example, the Lake District, Loch Ness and Snowdonia - then only with some planning can you decide if this is possible.

 Many people make the mistake of spending time only in and around London.
 However, if you are going to travel along the British road, then you should think about seeing as much of this glorious country as possible.